ocean-tracking-network/glatos/ReadMe.md

 glatos is an R package with functions useful to members of the Great Lakes Acoustic Telemetry Observation System (www.data.glos.us/glatos).
 Functions may be generally useful for simulation, processing, analysing, and visualizing acoustic telemetry data, but are not strictly limited to acoustic telemetry application.

 ### Functions in the package can (and have) be used to:
+1. Convert a Vemco VRL file to a comma separated values (CSV) file or ULFX (Vemco XML) file [see `vrl2csv` and 'vrl2ulfx']
-1. Estimate probability of collision for PPM-type co-located telemetry transmitters [see `clacCollisionProb`]
+2. Estimate probability of collision for PPM-type co-located telemetry transmitters [see `clacCollisionProb`]
-2. Simulate detection of acoustic-tagged fish crossing a receiver line (or single receiver) [see `receiverLineDetSim`]
+3. Simulate detection of acoustic-tagged fish crossing a receiver line (or single receiver) [see `receiverLineDetSim`]
-3. Make a KML (or KMZ) file (e.g., for viewing GLATOS receiver and release locations in Google Earth) from an existing GLATOS Data Workbook. [see `kmlWorkbook`]
+4. Make a KML (or KMZ) file (e.g., for viewing GLATOS receiver and release locations in Google Earth) from an existing GLATOS Data Workbook. [see `kmlWorkbook`]
-4. Simulate movement, tag signal transmissions, and detection of fish in a user-defined array [e.g., using `crwInPolygon`, `transmitAlongPath`, and `detectTransmissions`]
+5. Simulate movement, tag signal transmissions, and detection of fish in a user-defined array [e.g., using `crwInPolygon`, `transmitAlongPath`, and `detectTransmissions`]

 ## Installation